thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

     - mysql
 ---

-The mysql extension has been marked as depricated as of php 5.5.0 and will be removed completely in a future version.
+The mysql extension has been marked as deprecated as of php 5.5.0 and will be removed completely in a future version.

 It is old and not very user friendly.